Glory-AI/gdrone-agrisense/README.md

-**GDrone AgriSense** is a UAV-based precision agriculture platform that combines multispectral remote sensing and lightweight AI to detect crop stress, nutrient deficiency, and disease signatures before they become visible — and before they cost a harvest.
+**GDrone AgriSense** is a UAV-based precision agriculture platform that combines multispectral remote sensing and lightweight AI to detect crop stress, nutrient deficiency, and disease signatures before they become visible; and before they cost a harvest.

 ---